-Apple cider vinegar is the darling of the natural health community, and it’s been touted as a cure-all for everything from acne to high blood pressure.
+Apple cider vinegar is the darling of the natural health community, and it’s been touted as a supplement for everything from acne to high blood pressure.
 Modern medicine has only recently begun investigating these claims, and there’s still a lot of misinformation out there about what apple cider can and cannot assist with.

 We looked at the science to see which conditions apple cider vinegar has been proven to help with and which it may even be harmful for.
 The results may surprise you.

 Apple cider vinegar is apple cider that has been fermented.
 This two-part process uses yeast to convert the fruit sugars into alcohol, then specialized bacteria is added to turn the alcohol into acetic acid.